dm-academy/Calavera/README.md

 calavera
 ========

-This is a project to create a simplified, reproduceable DevOps pipeline for educational purposes, using git, Vagrant, Java, JUnit, Ant, Jenkins, Chef, and a package repository still to be selected.
+This is a project to create a simplified, reproduceable DevOps pipeline for educational purposes, using git, Vagrant, Java, JUnit, Ant, Jenkins, Chef, and Artifactory.

 See https://github.com/CharlesTBetz/Calavera/wiki/Calavera-Home and other wiki pages for full, evolving description.
 See http://www.lean4it.com/2014/10/devops-simulation-for-education.html for initial motivation.